Skip to content

 Award Procedures

-1. Nominations for each award must be submitted to the Chair of the Police Section by October 16, 2024.
+1. Nominations for each award must be submitted to the Chair of the Police Section by October 16th of the calendar year preceding the annual conference (e.g., by October 16th, 2025, for acknowledgment at the 2026 annual meeting)

-2. Nominator must be a current Police Section member.
+2. The nominator must be a current Police Section member.

-3. Submission of supporting materials with nominations is encouraged but not required.
+3. Submission of supporting materials with nominations is encouraged to increase the application's competitiveness.
+However, supporting materials are not required.

-4. The nomination is to include a brief summary of the nominee’s contributions in accordance with the award criteria; an explanation of the significance of these contributions; and a current vitae or resume of the nominee.
+4. The nomination is to include a summary of the nominee’s contributions following the award criteria, an explanation of the significance of these contributions, and a current vita or resume of the nominee.

 RESTORATIVE AND COMMUNITY JUSTICE SECTION AWARDS